-- 1. Visitors are allowed in the service reception area only.
-Visitors are not allowed in the classrooms, student lounge, or clinic classroom area. - 2.
-Only emergency calls are permitted on the business phone.
-Future Professionals may use the Future Professional phones for a limited time.
-Please keep your calls to three (3) minutes or less. - 3.
-The use of cell phones for personal reasons is not permitted in school.
-Cell phones must be in the silent and/or airplane mode at all times.
-A cell phone may be used when given permission for educational reasons.
-Personal cell phone use is only allowed in the break room, while the student is not clocked in or the student is outside the school facility and not clocked in. - 4.
-Future Professionals may not visit with another Future Professional who is servicing a client. - 5.
-Future Professionals may not gather around the service desk, service reception area, or offices. - 6.
-Food and beverages are allowed only in the classroom during designated lunch, after lunch the food must be discarded immediately. - 7.
-Water and beverages in spill-proof containers are permitted in Theory classrooms, as well as undisruptive snacks - 8.
-Only beverages in spill-proof containers are allowed in the clinic floor classrooms. - 9.
-Paul Mitchell The School Austin is a smoke-free campus.
-Students who fail to follow this policy will be coached and written up on Advisory form and could lead to a 5-day suspension. - 10.
-Stealing or taking school property or another's personal property is unacceptable and grounds for termination. - 11.
-School administration has the right to access and inspect a Future Professional's locker at any time, refer to the locker policy.
+- 2. Visitors are allowed in the service reception area only.
+Visitors are not allowed in the classrooms, Future Professional lounge, or clinic classroom area. - 3.
+Cell phones are permitted in assigned areas of the school.
+Phone calls are not permitted during class time or learning environments such as classrooms or learning zones at any time.
+Calls while clocked in should remain in the assigned area, quiet in tone, and no longer than 3 minutes. - 4.
+Future Professionals may not visit with another Future Professional who is working with a clinic classroom guest. - 5.
+Future Professional may not gather around the service desk, the service reception area, or the offices. - 6.
+Food and beverages are allowed only in the classroom during designated lunch, after lunch the food must be discarded immediately.
+Water and beverages in spill-proof containers are permitted in Theory classrooms, as well as undisruptive snacks.
+Only beverages in spill-proof containers are allowed in the clinic floor classrooms. - 7.
+The school is a smoke-free campus.
+Future Professionals may not smoke or vape any substance on school premises. - 8.
+Stealing or taking school property or another's personal property is unacceptable and grounds for termination. - 9.
+School administration has the right to access and inspect a Future Professionals locker at any time, refer to the locker policy.